mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 And there you go.
 Nothing too surprising there!

-In this case, not only are these ADT's (algebraic data types), they're also ADT's (**abstract** data types): you are meant to work with them based on a pre-defined abstract interface based on type algebra, instead of their internal representations.
+In this case, not only are these ADTs (algebraic data types), they're also ADTs (**abstract** data types): you are meant to work with them based on a pre-defined abstract interface based on type algebra, instead of their internal representations.